helpingstar/cs285-script/script/CS_285_Lecture_5_Part_6.md

 85. So it's just like what we had before, theta prime minus theta, only before it was under the identity matrix, and now it's under the matrix F.
 86. And if you actually write down Lagrangian for this, and solve for the optimal solution, you'll find that the solution is just to set the new theta to be theta.
 87. So we have a solution.
-88. We have a solution to be theta plus alpha, where alpha is the Lagrange multiplier, of F inverse times grad theta j theta.
+88. We have a solution to be theta plus alpha, where alpha is the Lagrange multiplier, of F inverse times grad theta J(θ).
-89. So before we had theta plus alpha grad theta j theta.
+89. So before we had theta plus alpha grad theta J(θ).
-90. Now we have theta plus alpha F inverse grad theta j theta.
+90. Now we have theta plus alpha F inverse grad theta J(θ).
 91. So F is basically our preposition right now.
 92. And it turns out that if you apply this F inverse in front of your gradient, then your vector field changes in a very nice way.
 93. So the picture on the right shows what you get by using this equation.